 Upon entering this gorgeous home, you arrive at the open-plan, double-volume living area, which includes a couple of lounges, spacious dining area and large kitchen, all of which open up onto the 13m by 6m lanai, which is suspended via one corner from an extensive, two-storey high beam, that runs over the pool and connects with the timber-decked lanai across the house.

 What an excellent idea as it doubles the space available while entertaining on those enjoyable South African summer evenings!

 By now, you will have noticed the opulent and most recent interior decor trends, and specifically, the spherical copper lamp shades throughout, which were designed by the world-renowned designer, Tom Dixon.
 The copper mirror balls were meant to give it a dynamic layer in the double-volume space, while the lights’ height variations ought to attract intimacy, hereby making the area more relaxed.

-The astute placement of furniture divides spaces into pockets of activity – an excellent touch as this promotes an interactive family life.
+The correct placement of the different sets of furniture into small pockets of activity was an excellent touch, as it aimed to promote an interactive family life.